centreon/centreon-collect/broker/doc/broker-doc.md

 This BA works as the Ratio number BA, except that we count CRITICAL states in percents relatively to the total of KPIs.

+### BAM cache
+When BAM is stopped (broker is stopped or reloaded), living data are saved into a cache.
+There are two kinds of information:
+* InheritedDowntime: it is then possible to restore the exact situation of the BA's concerning downtimes when cbd will be restarted.
+* ServicesBookState: the goal of this message is to save the BA's states.
+This message contains only services' states as they are the living parts of BA's.
+And these services states are minimalistic, we just save data used by BAM.